Details

 On Christmas Day 1941 Duncan Campbell and Major Alan Mills were taken prisoner by the Japanese.
 During their captivity they designed a yacht to be built on their release which took place nearly four years later.
 The dream came true and the yacht was launched in time for the 1949 season, aptly christened RELEASE.

 After a survey in 1989 the vessel was found to be suffering from neglect and underwent a big overhaul.
 Having been kept in good condition until 2002 she had two other owners who did not manage to keep the boat in a serviceable condition.
-In 2012 she was purchased by her present owner who has commenced her restoration.
+In 2012 she was purchased by her previous owner who commenced her restoration.

 Built by the Berthon Boat Co of Lymington